Help01/actorswiki/Scene-organization.md

 ## Multiple Scenes
-The framework is based on [multiple Scenes](https://docs.unity3d.com/Manual/MultiSceneEditing.html).
+The framework is based on [Multi-Scene editing](https://docs.unity3d.com/Manual/MultiSceneEditing.html).

 There are two variants of scenes:
 * Main